 Set in medieval Germany, in a mythical realm called the Venusberg, Wagner’s Tannhäuser centers on the struggle between sacred and profane love, and the chance of redemption through (auf Deutsch) liebe.

 Sending up the sacred and the profane is what animator Chuck Jones and his Warner Bros. collaborators had in mind when they created “What’s Opera, Doc?”
 (1957), a Merrie Melodies cartoon that pits the wily Bugs Bunny against frequent nemesis Elmer Fudd, set to excerpts from Wagner’s operas including The Flying Dutchman, Siegfried, The Ring cycle and most of all, Tannhäuser.
-(In a happy coincidence, the Chicago Symphony Orchestra performs excerpts from Tannhäuser and Die Meistersinger von Nürnberg in concerts May 31 and June 1-3, conducted by Marek Janowski.)
+(In a happy coincidence, the Chicago Symphony Orchestra performs the overture to Tannhäuser in concerts March 14-16.)

 In yet another face-off with his longtime nemesis, Elmer Fudd embarks on a quest to “kill the wabbit.”
 Armed with his “spear and magic helmet,” totems of course from The Ring, Elmer encounters Bugs, who quickly dons the guise of Brünnhilde, the heroine of The Ring, introduced in Die Walküre.
 As Brünnhilde, Bugs rides into view on Grane, the heroine’s mythical steed, here wonderfully overstuffed, to the strains of the overture from Tannhäuser (see music cue #1 below):